Antontelesh/athletic/README.md

 In this example if some other component changed the model the update method would be executed and the view would be updated.

+### Model

+`Model` class provides an interface to read and write application data.
+On any write in triggers an event which causes application to update all the components.

+#### Model#get(path: string, defaultValue: any): any

+Provides a way to get data from model.

+This method uses [lodash#get](https://lodash.com/docs#get) internally, so you can pass deep path here.

+#### Model#set(path: string, value: any): Model

+Provides a way to set data to a model.
+Triggers change event that causes components to update.

+This method uses [lodash#set](https://lodash.com/docs#set) internally, so you can pass deep path here.

+#### Model#reset(data: any): Model

+Provides a way to reset all the model data.
+Triggers change event that causes components to update.

 ## Example

 Here is the full example.